 Lose Fat with Basic Math

 Now, let’s get to the good stuff!
 Losing weight requires very basic math skills.
 Again, this is part 1 of a 3-part series.
 After getting a full understanding of part 1 first, then move on to part 2 with How to Lose Fat and Maintain Muscle Mass.
-Then I’d suggest following along to part 3 with How to Calculate Macros to Lose Fat and Maintain Muscle Mass.
+Then I’d suggest following along to part 3 with How to Calculate Macros to Lose Fat and Maintain Muscle Mass to advance your knowledge and approach.
 Follow the instructions below, and you’ll be well on your way to losing fat and getting the body you’ve always wanted.

 Step 1 – Calculate Your BMR as the First Step to Lose Fat

 - If you know your body fat percentage, use the Katch-Mcardle BMR calculator.

 - If you do not know your body fat percentage, use the Harris-Benedict BMR calculator.

 - Example: I am female, age 28, 4’11”, and weight 103 pounds.
 Using the Harris-Benedict calculator, my BMR is roughly 1,250 calories per day on average.